kutinden/buyingacar/README.md

 This may be a dealership that you have already contacted.
 Ask for written offer from them that will include the trade-in price, mention that you are still comparing the offers and will get back to them if no one else will be able to match their deal.

-After that you will need to ask "sight unseel trade-in appraisal" from other dealerships to avoid driving to each one of them.
+After that you will need to ask "sight unseen trade-in appraisal" from other dealerships to avoid driving to each one of them.
 They will be more likely to perform it after seeing your offer and knowing that some other dealership already saw a car in-person.

 For preparation for sight unseen appraisal, do the following: